Construction & Work Site Accidents

 If you were injured on the job, it is important to have your case reviewed by an attorney who understands construction and work site accidents.
 Our lawyers know how to analyze an on-the-job accident case, how to identify all potential sources of liability, and how to maximize the amount of money you receive for the damages you have suffered.

 If you or a family member were injured in a construction accident, please contact our law firm as soon as possible to arrange a free consultation and case evaluation.
-From offices in Bridgeport, Danbury and New Haven, Connecticut, our personal injury lawyers represent injured workers throughout the state.
+Our personal injury lawyers represent injured workers throughout the state.